A video surfaced of several Florida teens recording, taunting a drowning man

 The state of Florida currently does not have a law where a citizen is obligated to render aid or call for help for anyone in distress.

 “If there was (a law like that) we would charge them,” Cocoa Police Department spokeswoman Yvonne Martinez told CNN by phone.

 “The family is frustrated … the detectives are frustrated, that we cannot hold anyone accountable for this,” Martinez added.
 “No one deserves to go like that.”

 Police say the incident happened on July 9, but even after the teens recorded the video and witnessed the man drown, they did nothing to alert authorities.

 The teens’ names have not been released because they are juveniles who committed no crime, police say.

-The teens admitted being in the area “smoking weed,” police said.
+The teens were interviewed by police, during which they admitted to being in the area “smoking weed,” police said.

 “I’ve been doing this a long time, probably 20 years or more … I was horrified.
 My jaw dropped,” Martinez said.